WooMinecraft/woominecraft-wp/README.md

 ### v1.0.4
 * Update debugging information by not escaping $_REQUEST that is sent back to java.
+* Fixed - Multiple players were getting re-sent donations, this was due to assumptions in posted data.

 ### v1.0.3
 * Security fix - prevents sending back database stored key - Thanks to [FinlayDaG33k](https://github.com/FinlayDaG33k) [PR#15](https://github.com/WooMinecraft/woominecraft-wp/pull/15)